williamdefly/Evolutionaddonpack/README.md

 The Team :
-WilliamDeFly , the owner and main maker of the EAP Lilou , the 3D Modeler
+WilliamDeFly , the Owner & Mapper of the pack
+Lilou , the 3D Modeler
 Elanis , the LUA scripter